eddiecode100/LineScapes/README.md

 **Contribution Guidelines**

-We welcome contributions from anyone passionate about generative art, NFTs, and blockchain technology! 🎉
+I welcome contributions from anyone passionate about generative art, NFTs, and blockchain technology! 🎉

 - Feel free to add new features, improve existing code, or suggest enhancements. ✨
 - Please follow the project's coding style and documentation guidelines. 📄